oshaughnessy/sierramountainll/_pages/softball.md

 discover the fundamentals of playing the game.
 They'll learn how to throw, catch, run the bases, and hit.

-This is a coach-to-player pitch division.
-In the 1st half of the season, coaches or a machine will exclusively throw pitches to batters.
-In the 2nd half, pitchers will begin to throw for their own teammates.
+This is strictly a coach-pitch division.
+Coaches will throw to their own players.

 PLEASE NOTE: The rules below are a work in progress.
 We may revise them as we go through the 2023 season.